balunist/mbp_docs2/source/usage/advanced/grainorientation.rst

 Grain Orientation on Boards
 ===========================

     By default the component's grain is determined by it's longest edge.
-This can be overridden by applying a 3D appearance and enabling :ref:`autograinalign-label`.
+This can be overridden by applying a 3D appearance and enabling :ref:`auto_grain_align-label`.
 The Component grain determined by either method can be forced to rotated 90 degrees by choosing **Rotate** when a component has been selected as shown below.
 See :ref:`Selection Support <selection-label>` for details.

     .. image:: /_static/images/SelectionRotate.png
         :width: 75 %